sammaxfleet/thisorthatpp5/README.md

 How a post is displayed by a User, it focuses on the main feature which is.

 1. Image.
-2.A title
+2. A title
 3. Description of the outfit
-4. Likes & Comments
+4. Likes & Comments, Saved.

-This layout is simple, and really focused on the image being the main feature, beneath the photo the user 'if logged in' is able to comment and interact with other users.
+This layout is simple, and really focuses on the image being the main feature, beneath the photo is the interactive buttons.
-Then you're able to click on their profile if you wish to see their posts and follow.

 <img width="818" alt="Screenshot 2023-12-27 at 14 16 37" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/cce69670-650b-4746-90c0-5628fd9441bf">

 # Following a User

-Once clicked on a User's profile we get lead to this 'Follow Page' Here we can see the Users posts & see their follow count & their following count.
+Once clicked on a User's profile we get lead to this 'Follow Page'.
+Here we can see the Users posts & see their follow count & their following count.

 <img width="863" alt="Screenshot 2023-12-27 at 14 19 04" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/199938a1-4cce-4df2-b136-1165e25ff769">

-# Following And unfollowing a user
+# Following And unfollowing a User

 The button changes colour to red for unfollow and is blue for the follow button.
-This page is made so you can follow a users posts.
+This page is made so you can follow a users posts, see their engagement and activity.

 <img width="1367" alt="Screenshot 2023-12-27 at 14 42 26" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/517ec225-0111-48d3-9879-7897d13c7180">

 # Edit Profile

 Here is where we can edit our profile, update your latest profile photo, username & Password.

+This is such a big feature, as updating your profile is so neccesary and the foundation to interact with others.

 <img width="952" alt="Screenshot 2023-12-27 at 14 33 27" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/2f84bc26-560f-4d09-b09a-29586a579b9a">